Skate skiing: Arm swing technique/V2 Alt

-Skate stride without the use of a pole
+Free skate

 The largest gear of the five-speed model is sometimes abbreviated and somewhat misleadingly referred to simply as the skate stride.
 This form of movement is used when, due to excessive speed, it is no longer economically possible to accelerate with a double pole push.
 The poles can be clamped under the arms or pressed horizontally against the body.
 The opening angle is very small, the gliding phases are as long as possible.
 To reduce drag, a low stance can be adopted.
 At even higher speeds, there is no more leg push-off and the body position corresponds to the downhill squat.

 With this form of movement, even somewhat steeper downhill sections can still be supported in an accelerating manner.
 The pure skating stride is also used for target sprints or for acceleration at the start.
 In particular, the arms are then actively swung along with the poles drawn up to the forearm, as in long-track speed skating.
 However, this requires a lot of free space in order not to endanger other track users or competitors.
 Also, the skating stride without the use of poles can already be used at lower speeds to recover the arm muscles.
 This is practiced this way in biathlon before shooting, for example.